Recovery and Art Therapy

 Creative experiences are healing in several ways.
 Some of these include:

 - Finding a way to get through shame and guilt.
-Those who are in addiction recovery feel shame and guilt which is hard to express verbally.
+Those who are in recovery feel shame and guilt which is hard to express verbally.
 Creative approaches allow them to process those feelings so a relapse isn’t triggered.
 Research has revealed that feelings of shame can more easily be expressed through symbolism or imagery than words.

 - Opportunities for vicarious healing.
 Someone who has been through a trauma but who isn’t ready yet to discuss it may find they can describe their feelings and suffering through art.
 When a therapist guides their process, they can use creative approaches as an entry point to eventually talking about pain instead of trying to escape or avoid it.